Jackie7803/Jackie7803/README.md

 - 👋 Hi, I’m @Jackie7803 Jackie Wang
-- 👀 I’m interested in Figma & Javascript
-- 🌱 I’m currently learning Javascript
+- 👀 Fans of learning coding
-- 📫 My Email: jackie7803@163.com  |   Wechat:13916601361   |  twitter: jackiewang70
+- 🌱 Already have some knowledge of HTML / CSS / Figma / Git
+- 📫 Plan of year 2023:
+-      a.
+JavaScript basic
+-      b.
+Vue.js or React.js
+-      c.
+MySQL
+-      d.
+Flutter

 <!---
 Jackie7803/Jackie7803 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.